Eastbourne, New Zealand: History

 The suburb's origins lie in pre-colonial times, with local Māori Iwi having several Kāinga and Pā in the area for hundreds of years, in the bays and the raised headlands respectively.
 These settlements were located in the bays north of the suburb's centre, such as Point Howard and the Lowry, Rona and Days Bays.
 These settlements were essential, as they blocked out invasion from the neighbouring iwi in the Wairarapa, Ngāti Kahungunu.
 Raids were a common affair, and forced local Māori to always be vigilant.

 European settlement increased after the devastating 1855 Wairarapa earthquake, because the Waiwhetu river in Seaview was lowered, along with the raising of the shore of Wellington Harbour by 2 metres.
-Eastbourne's Italian heritage began with the settlement of Rona Bay (originally known as Brown's Bay) by Italians Bartolo and Italia Russo 1892.
+Eastbourne's Italian heritage began with the arrival of New Zealand's first Italian resident Salvatore Michele Savieri Cimino in 1841.
+He arrived onboard the Olympus.
+Following after Cimino was the settlement of Rona Bay (originally known as Brown's Bay) by Italians Bartolo and Italia Russo 1892.
 Renaming it after themselves as Russo Bay, the Russos, originally from Stromboli, they established a hotel and began horticultural and fishing industries.
-They prompted many relatives and friends to also emigrate, propelling Eastbourne into an elaborate little Italian New Zealander stronghold.
+They prompted many relatives and friends to also emigrate, propelling Eastbourne into an elaborate little Italian New Zealand stronghold.